Nicola-Russo/Framework-for-smart-grid-security/README.md

 Open Ganache and create a new workspace (ethereum). #### IMPORTANT: port number of workspace must be 8545

-Add project and select truffle-config.js from "IoTProvenance" folder

 ## 2) Deploy Smart Contracts on Ganache

 Change into the project directory: _cd IoTProvenance/_

 Install all dependencies: _npm install_

+Open Ganache and select "Add project" from setting menu and add "truffle-config.js" file from "IoTProvenance" folder

 Deploy contracts: _truffle migrate --reset_